bill-of-materials/clockworks/README.md

 ## Run

-If running pipewire you may need to enable snd_pcm_oss kernel module to expose the audio device in `/dev/audio`
+If you're using pipewire or a recent distribution you may need to enable snd_pcm_oss kernel module to expose the audio device in `/dev/audio`

 Make sure your default audio output is the right one!